The Burning Bush June 4

 4 And when the LORD saw that he turned aside to see, God called unto him out of the midst of the bush, and said, Moses, Moses.
 And he said, Here am I.

-From an unused root meaning to prick; a bramble: - bush.
+It means to prick; a bramble: - bush.

 Why is this important? and why did God pick a thorn bush